muaz-khan/WebRTC-Experiment/video-conferencing/old-video-conferencing/README.md

 If 10 room participants are sending video streams; server should mix them to generate a single media stream; then send that stream over single **incoming** RTP port opened between server and **room initiator**.

-## How to use `video conferencing` in your own site?

-**Just copy HTML/JS code in your site and that's all you need to do.
-Nothing to install!
-No requirements!**

 ----

 #### Browser Support